gomorpheus/morpheus-docs/integration_guides/Networking/solarwinds.rst

 #.
 In the NETWORK POOL typeahead field, search for and select the name of the selected IP/Network Pool.

    * Gateway, DNS, and CIDR must be populated for static/pool IP assignment
-   * Select ALLOW IP OVERRIDE to allow selecting between DHCP, static IP address entry, and pool address selection at provision time
+   * Select ALLOW IP OVERRIDE, if desired, to allow selecting between DHCP, static IP address entry, and pool address selection at provision time
    * Deselect DHCP server if a DHCP server will not be used on the network (only static and/or IP Pool IP assignment)

 #.
 Select :guilabel:`SAVE CHANGES`